German P.

 APG

-• The “Controlled Change” portfolio aimed to reorganize APG.
-It included workforce programs, new financial processes, and a redesigned BI architecture.
+• The purpose of the "Controlled Change" portfolio was the reorganization of APG.
+The portfolio included programs for staff reorganization, setting up new financial processes, and a completely redesigned BI architecture.
 Another component was an ongoing EPM implementation.
-German ran quality assurance for this portfolio and helped shape portfolio management.
-He also participated in the EPM implementation, offering technical advice on emerging questions and helping design timelines in EPM and SAP CATS as well as reports in SAP BI and SAP FICO.
+German handled the quality assurance of this portfolio and was heavily involved in designing the portfolio management.
+He also took part in the EPM implementation.
+He provided technical advice on issues that arose and helped design the schedules in EPM and SAP CATS, as well as the reports in SAP BI and SAP FICO.
 He developed a portfolio KPI dashboard, a portfolio registry tool, and an APG-wide portfolio management annual cycle.

 2 years 1 month